 What are ketones?

 Ketones are produced when the body doesn't have enough glucose to meet its fuel needs.
-The liver breaks down fat to produce ketones, releases them into your bloodstream, and your muscles and other tissues use those ketones for fuel!
+The liver breaks down fat to produce ketones and releases them into your bloodstream.
+Your muscles and other tissues then use those ketones for fuel!